foundersandcoders/error-handling-workshop/README.md

 Working in pairs, clone this repo to get started with the basic file structure and dependencies.
 You should utilise the **Returning errors** and/or **Error first callback** methods described above, and be sure to cover as many cases as possible in your tests.

+The functions to build are located in the *modules* directory and the tests are located in *tests.js*.

 ## Bonus

 If you have time, build a *router* for your server to handle POST requests to **/submit**.
 Be sure to check out the second answer in this [stack overflow thread](http://stackoverflow.com/questions/4295782/how-do-you-extract-post-data-in-node-js) for help in dealing with POST requests on a Node server.